abraham-ukachi/boutique-en-ligne/README.md

 ## TODOs

+- [ ] Create a navigation flow diagram with FigJam.
 - [ ] Create a project-specific logo
 - [ ] Add localization / internationalization (at least: **english** & **french**)
 - [ ] Add mobile compatibility to all pages (i.e. make it responsive)